That dollar amount results from a 19.7% increase from $141.2 billion in 2021.

 In a nutshell, net exports reflect the amount by which foreign spending on a home country’s goods or services exceeds or lags the home country’s spending on foreign goods or services.

-Hungary has highly positive net exports notably in the international trade of vehicles as well as electrical machinery and equipment.
+Hungary has highly positive net exports notably in the international trade of electrical machinery and equipment as well as vehicles.
 In turn, these cashflows indicate Hungary’s strong competitive advantages under the related product categories.

 Hungary’s Worst Trade Deficits by Major Products